 Whenever I see Scrabble sets at garage sales for a dollar or less, I pick them up to use in craft projects or to sell in vintage jars.

-The first step for this project is to cut your yardstick the appropriate lengths.
-To the number of tiles you’re using add 1 and that’s the number of inches you’ll need for the ornament.
+Step 1: Cut your yardstick the appropriate lengths using a hand saw, or if you’re lucky, a miter saw.
+To determine the size of each piece, count the number of tiles you’re using for a word and then add 1, and that’s the number of inches you’ll need for the ornament.
 So for the word “PEACE,” you’ll need 6″ of yardstick, for “NOEL” you’ll need 5″ and for “JOY” 4″.

-Before you apply the tiles, drill a hole at the top and thread through a piece of baker’s twine for hanging.
+Step 2.
+Drill a hole at the top of the yardstick and thread a piece of baker’s twine through it for hanging.

-I twisted two strands together, just under the berries and then cut them, leaving a good length of wire at the end.
+To create it, start by twisting two wired berries together, just under the berries; trim them a bit leaving a good length of wire at the end.

-Then I use the wire to hold together two 1 1/2 inch pieces of pine garland/pipe cleaner.
-Trim the wire and add a dab of hot glue to the back and press it onto the yardstick, just under the hole you drilled.
+Use that wire to hold together two 1 1/2 inch pieces of pine garland/pipe cleaner.
+Trim the wire and add a dab of hot glue to the back.
+Press it onto the yardstick, just under the hole you drilled.

 Thanks so much for stopping by–